haskellfoundation/tech-proposals/proposals/accepted/000-ast-parser-libs.rst

 --------------

 The proposal is asking that we change out code in GHC is organized, so it is crucial that we solicit feedback from the broader `GHC Team <https://gitlab.haskell.org/ghc/ghc-hq/-/tree/main#2-the-ghc-team>`_, and the narrow `GHC HQ group <https://gitlab.haskell.org/ghc/ghc-hq/-/tree/main#3-ghc-hq-group>`_ in particular.
-It is John's understanding that the GHC developers are broadly supportive of the goal here in the abstract, (after all, SPJ was an author of the Trees That Grow paper), but some of the specific details needed to get this done in a timely manner may be more controversial.
+It is John's understanding that the GHC developers are broadly supportive of the goal here in the abstract (after all, SPJ was an author of the Trees That Grow paper), and also of the approach of tackling the AST and Parser separately.
+`GHC Issue #21592 <https://gitlab.haskell.org/ghc/ghc/-/issues/21592>`_ from @alt-romes
+contains a very good summary of that initial consensus, including relevant quotes from key people from various previous discussion threads scattered about and potentially hard to find otherwise.

+However, some of the specific details needed to get this done in a timely manner may be more controversial.
 In particular, introducing more extension points to ensure rapid progress was very controversial before, and in return for putting up with such a thing as stop-gap, the GHC HQ might want something in return, like an additional phase of work to eliminate the new extension points afterwords.

 Haddock Developers